 After recently serving a 30-year prison term for trafficking cocaine, Gino’s former close friend and the person who did the eulogy at his funeral was contacted.
-In the phone conversation shown in the documentary “Dark Side of the Ring,” he denies that Gino owed him money as Patrice said he had told her, but he does admit to have paid for the funeral.
+In the phone conversation shown in the documentary "Dark Side of the Ring," he denies that Gino owed him money as Patrice said he had told her, but he does admit to having paid for the funeral.

 He seems shocked to hear that there were rumors of Gino’s death being anything other than an accidental overdose.
 He said that he was at a club with Gino until about 1 a.m. the night Gino died.
 "He was in a good mood and drinking a lot, and I assume he was doing some drugs."

 Royal says that Gino left with some airline stewardesses, which was the last time he saw him alive.
 He also mentions that he had a trial where it was fabricated that he had given Gino "bad dope."

 A former drug trafficker also came forward with the condition of remaining anonymous and gave his version of the events.
 He says that Gino was involved in selling drugs, and he probably died because of a combination of alcohol and drugs, saying that drugs "took hold of him."

 He reassured Gino’s mother that their family has nothing to worry about with anything that happened.
 Gino’s death was, unfortunately, "a situation of his own doing."

 Even with the above information that surfaced three decades after Gino Hernandez tragically succumbed to his demons, doubts remain over what really happened, and conspiracy theories still abound amongst fans and wrestling historians alike.
 Do we want it not to be as easy as saying that he "overdosed on a combination of drugs and alcohol?"
 Through it all, we hope his family has found peace.
 Maybe it is time to focus on the talent Gino Hernandez possessed rather than on the unfortunate circumstances surrounding the way he died.